-Jellyfish Jim is essentially a game where Jim the jellyfish requires the player to constantly help it exercise so it can stay strong, level up, collect shells for its home, in order to beat the water currents that will make him weak.
-The purpose of this is to motivate children to brush their teeth and also help stressed parents not need to constantly look over their child's dental hygiene due to busy schedules.
+In the game, Jim the jellyfish requires the player to help it exercise so it can get stronger, collect shells for its home, and level up and get stronger.
+The purpose of this is to motivate children to brush their teeth and help parents not need to constantly look over their child's dental routine.

 We want to research oral hygiene practices for 7-to-9-year-old children with braces so we can design a mobile app that leverages a sensor-enabled electric toothbrush to engage children with the demanding brushing routine throughout the active treatment period by conducting interviews with children wearing braces, their parents, clinicians.